-- the commencement, enrollment or results of our current Phase 2a clinical trials of PLN-74809 and our Phase 1 clinical trial of PLN-1474; - any delay in identifying and advancing a clinical candidate for our other development programs; - any delay in our regulatory filings for PLN-74809 or our other product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - adverse results or delays in future clinical trials;
+- the commencement, enrollment or results of our current Phase 2a clinical trials of PLN-74809 and any other clinical trials for our product candidates conducted by us or our collaborators; - any delay in identifying and advancing a clinical candidate for our other development programs; - any delay in our regulatory filings for PLN-74809 or our other product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - adverse results or delays in future clinical trials; - our decision to initiate a clinical trial, not to initiate a clinical trial or to terminate an existing clinical trial; - adverse regulatory decisions, including failure to receive regulatory approval of PLN-74809 or any other product candidate; - changes in laws or regulations applicable to PLN-74809 or any other product candidate, including but not limited to clinical trial requirements for approvals; - adverse developments concerning our manufacturers; - our inability to obtain adequate product supply for any approved product or inability to do so at acceptable prices; - our inability to establish collaborations, if needed; - our failure to commercialize our product candidates, if approved; - additions or departures of key scientific or management personnel; - unanticipated serious safety concerns related to the use of PLN-74809 or any other product candidate; - introduction of new products or services offered by us or our competitors; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - our ability to effectively manage our growth; - actual or anticipated variations in quarterly operating results; - our cash position; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public;

-- our decision to initiate a clinical trial, not to initiate a clinical trial or to terminate an existing clinical trial; - adverse regulatory decisions, including failure to receive regulatory approval of PLN-74809 or any other product candidate; - changes in laws or regulations applicable to PLN-74809 or any other product candidate, including but not limited to clinical trial requirements for approvals; - adverse developments concerning our manufacturers; - our inability to obtain adequate product supply for any approved product or inability to do so at acceptable prices; - our inability to establish collaborations, if needed; - our failure to commercialize our product candidates, if approved; - additions or departures of key scientific or management personnel; - unanticipated serious safety concerns related to the use of PLN-74809 or any other product candidate; - introduction of new products or services offered by us or our competitors; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - our ability to effectively manage our growth; - actual or anticipated variations in quarterly operating results; - our cash position; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - publication of research reports about us or our industry, or product candidates in particular, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - changes in the market valuations of similar companies; - changes in the structure of the healthcare payment systems; - overall performance of the equity markets; - sales of our common stock by us or our stockholders in the future; - trading volume of our common stock; - · changes in accounting practices; - ineffectiveness of our internal controls; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - general political and economic conditions; and - other events or factors, many of which are beyond our control.
+- publication of research reports about us or our industry, or product candidates in particular, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - changes in the market valuations of similar companies; - changes in the structure of the healthcare payment systems; - overall performance of the equity markets; - sales of our common stock by us or our stockholders in the future; - trading volume of our common stock; - changes in accounting practices; - ineffectiveness of our internal controls; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - general political and economic conditions; and - other events or factors, many of which are beyond our control.

 In addition, the stock market in general, and the market for biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, including as a result of the COVID-19 pandemic.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
-If the market price of our common stock does not exceed the initial public offering price, you may not realize any return on your investment in us and may lose some or all of your investment.
 In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities.
 This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources.